dsc-courses/dsc10-2025-fa/syllabus.md

 You will be assigned to a specific discussion section based on your availability and preferences as indicated on the [Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSfLvqLbgbPuOj6bb40k0e8JRs0epBA-BMA8I0HasTMjiz8elQ/viewform?usp=dialog).
 You must attend your assigned discussion section to get credit for attendance.

-The first discussion is on **Wednesday of Week 1**.
-This discussion includes some useful instruction and tips for using Jupyter notebooks and Datahub, the programming tools we'll be using in this course.
+The first discussion includes some useful instruction and tips for using Jupyter notebooks and Datahub, the programming tools we'll be using in this course.
 It should be helpful to get you set up and comfortable with the technology you'll be using all quarter.

 Subsequent discussion sections will be focused on quiz and exam preparation.
 Students will work through problems from past DSC 10 quizzes and exams and be able to get help from course staff.
 Attending discussion and working through practice problems gives you direct experience with the types of questions you will see on quizzes and exams, which are typically the hardest parts of the course.